 - Buy a new first day of school outfit.

-- Do a special hairdo (Commuter Mom’s daughter likes to sleep in braids so she can have wavy hair the next day).
+- Do a special hairdo (braids will result in wavy hair the next day).

 - Put a special treat in your child’s lunchbox (like a cookie).